Guangqi-Phys/Convolutional-code---distance/readme.md

-This is a program for calculating the distance of a given classical convolution code.
+For calculating the distance of a given classical convolutional code.